tari-labs/tari-university/mimblewimble-1/PITCHME.md

 Cool!

-<small>@fa[comment] You might note that only scalar integer values are valid for
+note: Technically only scalar integer values are valid for elliptic curve multiplication.
+In practice, we'll be using MinoTaris so that the amounts are always integers.

-elliptic curve multiplication.
-In practice, we'll be using MinoTaris so that the amounts are always integers.</small>
+note: The transactions aren't sent as an equation like this, but as a list of inputs, outputs and the fee.
+The fee is in cleartext, but you still need to blind it to check the maths.

 +++